353solutions/learn-go-by-writing-rest-apis/README.md

 Miki Tebeka <miki@353solutions.com>

 ## Abstract

-In this hands-on course, learn get started with the [Go programming language][go].
+In this hands-on workshop about getting started with the [Go programming language][go].
 Learning will be done by writing some REST APIs.
-This class is for people who would like to get started with Go.
+This class is for people who would like to get started with Go and have some experience in programming.

 [go]: https://golang.org

 ## Chapters

-* In [Setup][setup] we'll make sure you have all the prerequisites
+* In [Setup][setup] we'll make sure you have all that is needed to complete the workshop
-* We'll write the customary ["Hello World" program][hello-world]
+* We'll start by writing the customary ["Hello World" program][hello-world]
     - Program structure, import path, types
 * Now we can add some [tests][tests]
     - Testing, declarations, `if` statement